-To discuss inflammation and ways to treat it, we first have to define it.
+To discuss inflammation, what it is caused by, what the risk factors are and ways to treat it, we first have to define the term.

 There are two types of inflammation: acute and chronic.
 Acute inflammation occurs over seconds, minutes, hours, and days, and chronic inflammation occurs over longer times.

 Acute inflammation begins within seconds to minutes following the injury of tissues.
 The damage may be purely physical, or it may involve the activation of an immune response.
 Three main processes occur:

 - Increased blood flow due to dilation of blood vessels (arterioles) supplying the region

 - Increased permeability of the capillaries, allowing fluid and blood proteins to move into the interstitial spaces

 - Migration of neutrophils (and perhaps a few macrophages) out of the capillaries and venules and into interstitial spaces

 Silent inflammation is chronic inflammation.
 Three of the biggest risk factors for cardiovascular disease are also SIGNS of silent inflammation; High Cholesterol, High Blood Pressure and High Blood Sugar.

 This type of inflammation can wreak havoc on your bodily systems.
 It’s called ‘silent’ because symptoms don’t show up until serious problems have already developed.

 Researchers believe silent Inflammation is associated with many health conditions.
 Many scientific studies suggest a link between chronic inflammation and health conditions such as: arthritis, allergies, bronchitis, Crohn’s Disease, ulcerative colitis and kidney disorders.